Doncaster Free Press

 The Doncaster Free Press is a weekly newspaper in Doncaster, South Yorkshire, England.
-It is owned by National World.
+It is owned by Iconic Media Group.

 Content of the newspaper

-The Free Press, or DFP as it is sometimes known, is published each Thursday and is currently priced at £1.90.
+The Free Press, or DFP as it is sometimes known, is published each Thursday.

 Its sections include news, sport, crime, Your Week, Your World, In Court, Business, Education, Environment, Retro, Walks, Your Puzzles, Entertainment and Travel, jobs, promotions and competitions, puzzles, property and motors as well as an extensive classified and display advertising section featuring family announcements.

 Paul Foot Award

 Doncaster Free Press journalist Deborah Wain jointly won the Paul Foot Award in 2007, for exposing corruption in the Doncaster Education City project.

 Industrial action of 2011

 On 15 July 2011, NUJ-represented staff employed within the Doncaster Free Press walked out on indefinite strike, along with those from the South Yorkshire Times, the Goole Courier and the Selby Times.
 Staff returned on 8 September to allow talks to commence, after 55 consecutive days away from work.